MicrosoftDocs/sandbox/sandbox/gamedev/unity/samples/azure-mobile-apps-unity-racer.md

 [![Get the source](../../../media/buttons/source2.png)](https://aka.ms/azsamples-unity)

 Azure provides a scalable solution to storing telemetry and other game data in the cloud.
-With the release of Unity 2017, Unity's experimental support for .NET 4.6 makes Azure integration simpler than ever.
+With the release of Unity 2017, Unity's support for .NET 4.x makes Azure integration simpler than ever.

-This sample will walk through the process of using Easy Tables to save telemetry and leaderboard data in Azure using the experimental [Mobile Apps SDK for Unity](/sandbox/gamedev/unity/azure-mobile-apps-unity).
+This sample will walk through the process of using Easy Tables to save telemetry and leaderboard data in Azure using the [Mobile Apps SDK for Unity](/sandbox/gamedev/unity/azure-mobile-apps-unity).

 ![Sample game screenshot](media/vstu_azure-test-sample-game-image2.png)